rbicker/webfront-lib/docs/gettingstarted.md

 # dev dependencies
 npm install --save-dev typescript @types/node sass cross-env parcel@next @babel/plugin-proposal-decorators @parcel/babel-preset-env @babel/preset-typescript

-# eslint
-npm install --save-dev eslint
-npx eslint --init
-How would you like to use ESLint? · syntax, problems, style What type of modules does your project use? · javascript modules Which framework does your project use? · none
-Does your project use TypeScript? · Yes
-Where does your code run? · browser
-How would you like to define a style for your project? · guide Which style guide do you want to follow? · airbnb
-What format do you want your config file to be in? · JavaScript Install Dependencies

 # typescript
 npm install -g typescript
 tsc --init